 - Waste products and carbon dioxide from the fetus are sent back through the umbilical cord and placenta to the mother's circulation to be removed.

 How It Works

 Blood from the mother enters the fetus through the vein in the umbilical cord.
 It goes to the liver and splits into three branches.
 The blood then reaches the inferior vena cava, a major vein linked to the heart.
 Inside the fetal heart:

-- Blood enters the right atrium, the chamber on the upper right side of the heart.
-Most of the blood flows to the left side through a special fetal opening between the left and right atria, called the foramen ovale.
+- Blood enters the right atrium (the chamber on the upper right side of the heart).
+Most of the blood flows to the left side through a special fetal opening between the left and right atria.
+This is called the foramen ovale.

-- Blood then passes into the left ventricle (lower chamber of the heart) and then to the aorta, (the large artery coming from the heart).
+- Blood then passes into the left ventricle (lower chamber of the heart).
+It then goes to the aorta (the large artery coming from the heart).

 - From the aorta, oxygenated blood is sent to the body.
 After circulating there, the blood returns to the right atrium of the heart through the superior and inferior vena cava.

-- About one-third of the blood entering the right atrium does not flow through the foramen ovale, but, instead, stays in the right side of the heart, eventually flowing into the pulmonary artery.
+- About one-third of the blood that enters the right atrium does not flow through the foramen ovale, Instead, it stays in the right side of the heart.
+In time it flows into the pulmonary artery.